 The three biggest sharks in the world are plankton feeders and completely harmless to human beings.
 The “smallest” of these sharks is the megamouth at 25 feet in length.
 This fish lives in deep waters and is elusive, with a huge head, a flabby body, a thresher-like tail, and prominent lips.
 It’s been seen off Japan, Hawaii, and California and can dive to a depth of 3280 feet.
 Though its mouth is huge, its teeth are small and useless.
 It keeps its mouth open as it swims to pull in plankton and other small prey such as jellyfish.

-At nearly 50 feet long, the basking shark is the second-largest shark in the seas.
+At nearly 50 feet long, the basking shark comes in second as the largest shark in the world.
 It is found all over the world in temperate water and moves slowly, its mouth gaping to take in plankton.
 It gets its name because it’s often found feeding at the water’s surface, appearing to bask in the sunlight.
 It has hundreds of teeth, but they are small, curved, and don’t do much.
 The fish depends on its gill rakers to catch the plankton as it’s pulled into the mouth along with seawater.
 Unsurprisingly, gill rakers get worn out and are replaced and regrown continuously.

 This animal has been overfished for its meat, its fins, its liver oil, and for animal food.
 Its conservation status is endangered.
 Basking sharks swim thousands of miles in the summer and winter in search of rich feeding grounds.

-The whale shark is not only the biggest at about 55.7 feet in length, but it is the biggest fish in the world.
+What is the biggest shark in the world?
+The whale shark is not only the largest shark in the world at about 55.7 feet in length, but it is the biggest fish in the world.
 It is considered a carpet shark because of the beautiful pattern on its hide, which is dark gray with white stripes and what looks like polka dots.
 These animals also have two dorsal fins and five gill openings.
 They usually have small mouths.
 This doesn’t quite apply to the whale shark, though its mouth is smaller than that of the basking shark or megamouth.
 The whale shark simply opens its mouth and swims forward, which allows food and seawater to enter its mouth, or it sucks the prey in.
 This includes not only plankton but fish eggs, small fish, small squid, and krill.
 The fish has also been seen to cough to clear its throat of debris.